macedonga/Desktop-Widgets/README.md

+# Desktop Widgets
+Widgets are back!
-# Desktop-Widgets
+# What is this?
-Desktop Widgets gives you 4 Windows 10 style widgets.
+Just some Windows 10 widgets.
+It has:

-I will add more widgets in future.
-Hope you like it!
+- Notes
+- CPU usage
+- RAM usage
+- Disk usage